 Activity 2: Cold seeps at Extrovert Cliff

 Only one published study to date, by Caudron et al. (2024), has utilized DAS technology to detect underwater (low-intensity, CO2) degassing.
 This research highlights how DAS technology may characterize the spatial and temporal evolution of degassing and enhance our understanding of gas-sediment interactions, including gas migration pathways.
 An ideal location to further explore these capabilities is Extrovert Cliff, located at 36.7767°N, 122.0850°W in Monterey Bay, which features a series of about six cold seeps arranged along a 220° trend at the 950 m depth contour.
 At several of these seeps, visual signs of flow include "blow out" holes, which suggest fluid conduits, accompanied by bacterial mats and clams.
 The seeps have shown vigorous outflow in recent times.
 A short-term deployment of the prototype instrument and cable, equipped with a hydrophone, is proposed for the last quarter of 2025.
 The equipment can be fully deployed and recovered during a one-week cruise, and a circular cable geometry will be considered.
 The DAS measurements will allow quantification of seepage rates and their temporal evolution, as well as imaging of sub-seafloor structure using passive seismic data.
 Data processing and analyses will ideally be carried out by a new post-doc (Jonathan Ford, who will apply for a Marie Curie fellowship).
 Alternatively, Micallef will be in charge of the task.
 An alternative study site to Extrovert Cliff is Coal Point in the Santa Barbara Channel (34.3797°N, 119.8621°W), which is known for its continuous, high-intensity methane seepage documented since 1946 at water depths of approximately 60 m.
+The Santa Barbara site could be considered in future years but is not part of our plans for 2025.

 Engineering/technology development